RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Scripts for using pandoc with BBEdit and TextWrangler], courtesy of John Gardner.
 - [Mac OS X Services](https://github.com/mb21/Pandoc-Mac-OS-X-Services) to invoke pandoc from any text editor with the opened file as input.
 - [Sublime Text](https://sublime.wbond.net/search/pandoc), a number of plugins available for [Sublime Text](http://www.sublimetext.com/) via the plugin [Package Control](https://sublime.wbond.net/installation)
-- [pandocfilters-php](https://github.com/vinai/pandocfilters-php), a port of the python [pandocfilters](https://github.com/jgm/pandocfilters) module to PHP to make writing filters in PHP easier.

 ## Workflow